melihov87/blog_flask/README.md

     </li><br>
 </p>

-<p>Exception handling: If the document is not found or another error has occurred, an error with the 404 code and description is returned to the client.</p>
+Exception handling: If the document is not found or another error has occurred, an error with the 404 code and description is returned to the client.